Raghavendra-Sqwish31415/documentation/docs/mab_algorithms.md

 Practically, we will also need to train (continuously update from reward signals) a covariance matrix $A_a$ along with the linear parameter $\theta_a$.

 Let a be the action taken.
 (In google CMAB, y referred to action).
-The linear map from the context to the UCB score contains a  The best action is chosen as follows:
+The linear map from the context to the UCB score contains a confidence interval term.
+The best action is chosen as follows:

 $$
 \begin{align}